dragosmg/arrow_capstone_project/README.md

     collect()
 ```

+    * document (where?) that going forward we should be using `pkg::fun` when defining a binding, which will register 2 copies of the same binding.

 ## 2.2 Allow users to `arrow_eval` a function

 -   Jira:
     [ARROW-14071](https://issues.apache.org/jira/browse/ARROW-14071)
 -   there are several possible directions:
+    -   will users need to register their own functions or would this be
+        done automatically?
+    -   when does the registration take place? before or after loading
+        arrow - maybe use `setHook()` to register function before
+        attaching {arrow}
+    -   could we make use of {rlang}’s top and bottom of data mask?
 -   **Steps**:
     -   Translate the user-defined function with the help of bindings
         -   Give users access to existing bindings